john-carroll-sw/video-analysis-with-gpt-4o/README.md

 ### Environment Configuration

 Create a `.env` file in the root directory of your project with the following content.
-You can use the provided [`.env-sample.ini`](.env-sample.ini) as a template:
+You can use the provided [`.env-sample`](.env-sample) as a template:

 ```
 SYSTEM_PROMPT="You are an expert on Video Analysis.
 You will be shown a series of images from a video.
 Describe what is happening in the video, including the objects, actions, and any other relevant details.
 Be as specific and detailed as possible."